 What Is Ethereum?

-Ethereum (ETH) is a decentralized open-source blockchain network that allows enables developers to build and deploy decentralized applications (dApps) as well as for the execution of smart contracts.
+Ethereum (ETH) is a decentralized open-source blockchain network that enables developers to build and deploy decentralized applications (dApps) as well as the use of smart contracts.

 How Does Ethereum Work?

 Ethereum is built on blockchain technology — a decentralised, secure, transparent and immutable ledger that records transactions.

 Ethereum also enable smart contracts.
 Smart contracts are self-executing contracts with the terms of the agreement directly written into lines of code.
 These contracts automate transactions without the need for intermediaries, thus increasing efficiency and reducing potential for disputes or fraud.

 - Decentralization: ETH is decentralized and thus is not owned or controlled by any one entity.